philmikejones/crime-maps/docs/lincoln/index.md

 # Crimes in Lincoln

-A series of maps of different crime types in Lincoln.
+A series of maps of different crime types in Lincoln Abbey neighbourhood.

 ## Crime maps